-1.10 The Plan must be tested by an independent examiner.
-If satisfied, the examiner will recommend the Plan goes to a Referendum of the local electorate.
-If a simple majority votes for the Plan, then it becomes adopted as formal planning policy for the area.
+1.10 The Plan has been examined by an independent examiner.
+The examiner recommended that the Plan go to a Referendum of the local electorate.
+A simple majority voted for the Plan, therefore it was adopted as formal planning policy for the area.
 The Neighbourhood Plan has been prepared to ensure its general conformity with the policies of the Development Plan Documents, i.e. the South Oxfordshire Local Plan 2035.
 The Neighbourhood Plan has been examined against the policies of the South Oxfordshire Local Plan 2035.
 The 'reasoning and evidence' of the 2035 Local Plan has, therefore, informed the preparation of the Neighbourhood Plan as this is crucial for the long-term success of the Neighbourhood Plan.